aparx/portfolio/README.md

 This is my very own portfolio. <br /><br />
 Realised with **NextJS** and good old **CSS Modules**, it's simple yet designed intuitively.
-While some layout inspiration comes from Vercel, everything is designed and made from scratch by me.
+Even tho some layout inspiration comes from Vercel, everything is designed and made from scratch by me.

 ## What is this portfolio about?